 • Sweating

-One of the most common long-term effects of alcohol consumption is liver disease, but is has also been linked to other chronic problems such as high blood pressure, stroke, heart disease, digestive issues as well as even cancer.
-Not only that, but alcohol binge drinking causes brain damage that can cause several mental disorders as well as lead to alcohol dependency.
+One of the most common long-term effects of alcohol consumption is liver disease, but it has also been linked to other chronic problems such as high blood pressure, stroke, heart disease, digestive issues and several types of cancer.
+Not only that, but binge drinking can cause brain damage that may then lead to several mental disorders and alcohol dependency.